kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

 ## Testing sample application locally on Docker

+> Note: Connection String is used to run the application locally on Docker, as Managed Identity is not available locally.

 1. Open command prompt or shell and change to the root directory of the cloned repo.

 1. Run the below commands to build the Docker container images for order-generator and order-processor applications.